krmckone/krmckone/README.md

 for their behavior.
 Following whims, they live shallow lives.

+*A lot of the above is inspired by John Mark Comer's Ruthless Elimination of Hurry.
+I also really like The Wisdom Pyramid by Bret McCracken and Deep Work by Cal Newport.*

 ### Some of my favorite verses also include
 #### Matthew
 - [6:34](https://www.biblegateway.com/passage/?search=matthew+6%3A34&version=ESV)